Sulayman ibn Abd al-Malik: Death and succession

-Assessment
+Assessment and legacy

 According to Eisener, it is challenging "to form an appropriate picture of Sulayman's reign", due to its short duration.
 Shaban held that Sulayman's short rule would "permit more than one interpretation", which is the reason "he is such an ambiguous figure for the historian."
-Shaban has noted that the "importance of Sulayman's reign does not seem to have been realized" due to the medieval sources' "overwhelming emphasis" on the reign of his successor, Umar II.
+Shaban has noted that the "importance of Sulayman's reign does not seem to have been realized" due to the medieval sources' "overwhelming emphasis" on the reign of his successor, Umar ibn Abd al-Aziz.
 While Shaban and Kennedy have emphasized Sulayman's championing of the Yaman faction and opposition to the Qays, Eisener has viewed his provincial and military appointments as motivated by a desire to consolidate his control over the Caliphate by installing loyalists in positions of power, factional affiliations notwithstanding.
 Eisener and Shaban have noted that Sulayman generally maintained the expansionist policies of al-Walid and Abd al-Malik.

 While Shaban has highlighted Sulayman's attempts to further integrate the mawali into the military hierarchy, the historian Patricia Crone has rejected that Sulayman oversaw any policy change regarding their integration.
 Several Islamic traditional sources credited Sulayman for reversing al-Hajjaj's measures against non-Arab, Muslim converts by allowing the return to Basra of either the urban mawali who had supported the anti-Umayyad revolt of Ibn al-Ash'ath in 700–701, or the Iraqi peasants who converted to Islam and moved to Basra to avoid the jizya (poll tax designated for non-Muslims).
 Crone has viewed the traditional accounts of Sulayman's policies regarding the runaway peasant converts as "badly attested".